romanwixinger/profiles-rest-api/documentation/CompletedTestPOST.md

     ```json
      {
-            "questions": "31;32;33;34",
-            "title": "Brüche subtrahieren",
-            "html": "<h1> Brüche subtrahieren </h1>"
+         "answers":
+     [{
+             "question": 31,
+             "duration": "21.00",
+             "answers": "1/3",
+             "skipped": false
+     },
+     {
+             "question": 32,
+             "duration": "24.00",
+             "answers": "1/2",
+             "skipped": false
+     }],
+         "state": "First question answered",
+         "duration": "12.00",
+         "comment": "This questions are easy!"
      }
     ```

+    Here 'answers' is not required and may be an empty list.
+This will be a useful feature when HTTP PATCH is released.
-    The field 'questions' and "title" are strictly required and may not be blank.
-The field 'html' is optional but must not be left blank.
-In the field 'questions', the ids of the questions have to be separated by semicolons as delimiters.
+    The answers have to be given in the form specified in the POST method of Answer.
+Both fields 'state' and 'duration' are required and may not be blank.
+The field 'comment' is optional but may not be blank.

 * **Success Response:**